Three Important Issues New Comedians Face

 Let’s assume for a moment that you are a new comedian with a small number of performances under your belt.

-In this article I am going to identify some of the major issues that you may want to examine in order to take the action needed to turn your situation around as quickly as possible.
+In this article, I am going to identify some of the major issues that you may want to examine in order to take the action needed to turn your situation around as quickly as possible.

-Issue #1: Are you “writing jokes” the way you were taught to “write” any sort of correspondence that is actually designed for a reader and not for delivering to a live audience?
+Are you “writing jokes” the way you were taught to “write” any sort of correspondence that is actually designed for a reader and not for delivering to a live audience?

 Related Article: This Is A Potential Game Changer For New Comedians

-Every comedian gets the same number of seconds each performing minute (60) to generate 4-6 solid laughs each performing minute.
+Every comedian gets the same number of seconds each performing minute (60) to generate 4-6 solid laughs each minute.

 If you take away the 18+ seconds of laughter you need to generate each performing minute in order to move forward as a comedian, that doesn’t leave time for an abundance of words to generate the laughs needed.

-Issue #2: Are you fully prepared to generate 4-6+ solid audience laughs per minute when you step on stage?
+Are you fully prepared to generate 4-6+ solid audience laughs per minute when you step on stage?

 You will find that the vast majority of new comedians that step on stage are poorly prepared (if prepared at all) to generate the audience laughs needed to garner them the opportunities to move forward in stand-up comedy.

-Here are a few specific items:
+Here are a few specific items to consider:

 • Stand-up comedy material is not structured to have 4-6+ punchlines per minute.

-• Knowledge about what constitutes a punchline, particularly on an individual basis is largely unknown.
+• Knowledge about what constitutes a punchline, particularly on an individual basis, is largely unknown.

 • Knowledge on how to tighten stand-up comedy material is absent.